brev/numenta-web/numenta.com/README.md

 These instructions assume latest Mac OS/X with [homebrew](http://brew.sh/) package manager installed.
 Other platforms should come up just as easily.

+**If you want to contribute:** Please make your own fork of our repo, and work from branches in your own fork.
+Pull Requests will be between your fork, and our main repo.
+This will keep our main repo clean of working branches.

 ```shell
 brew install git node
 git clone git@github.com:numenta/numenta-web.git